sudeephazra/ipfs-ethereum-python/README.md

 ### Ethereum Blockchain
 For a local development blockchain, we will use Ganache.
 This can be downloaded and installed from https://trufflesuite.com/ganache/index.html

-Once Ganache is installed, we will need to create a new Ethereum works[ace with any name of our choice.
+Once Ganache is installed, we will need to create a new Ethereum workspace with any name of our choice.

 ### Smart Contracts
 We will be using Solidity to code the Smart Contracts.
-Solidity can be locally developed and deployed on the local Ganache Blockchain
+Solidity can be locally developed on Remix IDE and deployed on the local Ganache Blockchain

 #### Remix IDE
 https://remix.ethereum.org/